Pomaglumetad: Eli Lilly stops phase III development

-In August 2012, Eli Lilly and Company announced their decision to stop their ongoing clinical studies investigating LY-2140023 as a treatment for schizophrenia after their phase II study did not meet its primary endpoint.
+In August 2012, Eli Lilly and Company announced their decision to stop their ongoing clinical studies investigating pomaglumetad methionil as a treatment for schizophrenia after their phase II study did not meet its primary endpoint.
 The company completed a phase II, randomized, double-blind, placebo- and active-controlled, parallel-group-assignment, dose-ranging, inpatient, multi-center clinical trial.
-Patients were randomized to receive 5, 20, 40, or 80 mg of LY-2140023, placebo, or olanzapine for 28 days.
-Results of the clinical trial indicated that neither LY-2140023 nor olanzapine were significantly more efficacious than the placebo as determined with PANSS total scores.
-Post hoc analyses indicated only a trend towards improvement with LY-2140023, while olanzapine was associated with a significant improvement in total PANSS total score.
+Patients were randomized to receive 5, 20, 40, or 80 mg of pomaglumetad methionil, placebo, or olanzapine for 28 days.
+Results of the clinical trial indicated that neither pomaglumetad methionil nor olanzapine were significantly more efficacious than the placebo as determined with PANSS total scores.
+Post hoc analyses indicated only a trend towards improvement with pomaglumetad methionil, while olanzapine was associated with a significant improvement in total PANSS total score.
 Of the decision to stop development, Jan Lundberg, PhD and president of Lilly Research Laboratories, said "I'm disappointed in what these results mean for patients with schizophrenia who still are searching for options to treat this terrible illness".

-Denovo Biopharma licenses LY-2140023
+Denovo Biopharma licenses pomaglumetad methionil

-In 2015, Denovo Biopharma Exclusively licensed LY-2140023 for further development, having identified "a meaningful subset of patients who showed significantly improved outcomes".
+In 2015, Denovo Biopharma exclusively licensed pomaglumetad methionil for further development, having identified "a meaningful subset of patients who showed significantly improved outcomes".
 Under licensing deal, Denovo gains all rights to develop, manufacture, and commercialize pomaglumetad globally, including transfer of all intellectual property and other rights, data, and information.
 Lilly has an option to re-acquire pomaglumetad upon a successful clinical trial, for predetermined but undisclosed financial terms.